Skip to content

 \[ f_s = U_s V_s x, \quad r_s \ll \min(h_{in}, h_{out}) \]

-Uses a high-rank adapter to learn domain-specific knowledge and adapt to the real data distribution:
+while the Transfer Branch uses a high-rank adapter to learn domain-specific knowledge from real data,

 \[ f_t = U_t V_t x, \quad r_t \geq \max(h_{in}, h_{out}) \]